metaproph3t/proph3t-mono/meta-dao-propaganda/positive-view/positive-view.md

 Observe that this algorithm optimizes for "the greatest good for the greatest number."
 By definition, it is the best algorithm for the institution's stakeholders as a whole.[^1]

 You may observe a problem here, which is that most humans do not follow this algorithm when deciding whether to take an action.
-From this, we see the crux of the problem: **how do you design mechanisms such that an institution functions like all of its members are following the ideal decision-maker algorithm?** This problem will make more sense as we explain prior approaches.
+From this, we see the crux of the problem: **how do you design mechanisms such that an institution functions like its members are following the ideal decision-maker algorithm?** This problem will make more sense as we explain prior approaches.

 ## Prior approaches